Strategic Policy Grants Program

 2025 Strategic Policy Grants Program

-Applications can address one of the following priority policy questions or address their own topics or questions that align with the priorities outlined in the 2024 National Defence Strategy:
+Applications must address one of the following priority policy questions or address their own topic or question that aligns with the priorities outlined in the 2024 National Defence Strategy:

 • What are the most effective methods for nuclear non-proliferation, including but not limited to the Indo-Pacific, and what are the implications of nuclear proliferation for regional stability?